HeardLibrary/digital-scholarship/script/r/stats.md

 t.test(malonateDframe$no_malonate, malonateDframe$malonate, paired=TRUE)
 ```

 Notice that in this example, we referred to the data in a particular column using the `$` notation (e.g. `malonateDframe$no_malonate` for the data in the "no_malonate" column).
-R treats the column data from the data fram as it would a vector when it inputs it into the `t.test` function.
+R treats the column data from the data frame as it would a vector when it inputs it into the `t.test` function.

 ## chi-squared goodness of fit test